r-esty/Devops/Bash/Bash _Battle_Arena/README.md

 ### Objective
 The goal is to "defeat" each level by successfully completing the tasks using Bash scripts.
 The ultimate aim is to become a **Bash Master.**

-As part of my Bash learning, I have documented the solutions for all 15 levels in this file, detailing the steps I followed, challenges I faced, and how I overcame them.
+As part of my Bash learning journey, I have recorded the solutions for all 15 levels in this file, outlining the steps I took, the challenges I encountered, and how I resolved them.

 ---